 Salmon provides the highest amount of calcium as compared to other types of fish owing to which the salmon market has been witnessing a positive growth.
 Along with this, salmon has also become a popular food product among health-conscious consumers as it is a rich source of omega-3 fats, EPA and DHA and, therefore offers numerous health benefits such as decreasing the risk of obesity, diabetes and heart diseases.
 Moreover, the escalating global demand for salmon can be attributed to the introduction of new product variations, availability of convenient packaging and rising disposable incomes of consumers across both developing and developed nations.
 Further, increasing aquaculture is another emerging trend which has been acting in favour of the global salmon market.
-On account of the aforementioned forces, the market is expected to reach a volume of more than 4 Million Tons by 2023, expanding at a CAGR of 3.8% during 2018-2023.
+On account of the aforementioned forces, the market is expected to reach a volume of 4.7 Million Tons by 2024, expanding at a CAGR of 4% during 2019-2024.

 - The salmon market is segmented according to type which include farmed and wild captured.
 Farmed salmon is currently being preferred by the majority of the consumers owing to a significant rise in salmon aquaculture.